Measuring Physical-World Privacy Awareness of Large Language Models: An Evaluation Benchmark: Experiments and Evaluation

 \subsection{Tier 4: Social Norms vs. Personal Privacy}

 As mentioned in Section~\ref{sec:tier4_design}, in Tier 4, we evaluate the agent's ability to navigate high-stakes ethical dilemmas where critical social norms conflict with personal privacy in physical environments.
 The results, as shown in Table~\ref{tab:tier2_3_4_results}, show that most models achieve reasonably high accuracy in the rating mode, with the best performing model (\texttt{gpt-5-low}) achieving a rating accuracy of 95\%, followed closely by \texttt{2.5-pro-w.o.think} and \texttt{gpt-5-high} both achieving 94\%.
 There are significant improvements in selection mode over rating mode across all models, with \texttt{gpt-5-low} and \texttt{gpt-5-high} achieving perfect accuracy (100\%), suggesting that when given clear sensory information of explicit rules or norms (e.g., no gun sign in hospital), models can more reliably identify the appropriate action.
 These findings highlight that, although model performance in other tiers is suboptimal, efforts have been made to align models with critical social norms in high-stakes situations.
-However, the remaining 5\% of failure cases still pose serious ethical risks.
-Overall, 14 of those 16 LLMs struggle with at least one aspect of balancing competing ethical principles, with only \texttt{gpt-5-low} and \texttt{gpt-5-high} achieving perfect performance across all failure patterns.
-Even with clear cues, models sometimes fail to prioritize societal well-being over privacy.
+The remaining 5\% of failure cases indicate potential ethical risks from the majority of human annotators, discussed in the Appendix Table \ref{tab:t4_selection_by_agreement}.
+Overall, 14 of those 16 LLMs may have issue with at least one aspect of balancing competing ethical principles, with only \texttt{gpt-5-low} and \texttt{gpt-5-high} achieving perfect performance across all failure patterns.

 \paragraph{Case Study: Tier 4 Failure Patterns}

 In high-stakes social scenarios, models exhibit several critical reasoning failures.
 A primary pattern is \textbf{P1: Underestimation of Physical Threat}, where \texttt{gpt-4o} and \texttt{claude-3.5-haiku} correctly identify a rule violation but suggest a direct, dangerous confrontation instead of a safe, de-escalating action (e.g., alerting security).
 Another widespread failure is the \textbf{P2: Literal Helpfulness vs. Social Dignity}, where \texttt{gpt-4o-mini} and \texttt{Llama-3.3-70B} perform a helpful action (e.g., returning a lost letter) in a manner that publicly humiliates the individual by revealing its sensitive contents.
 A full summary of these patterns, including the major model types exhibiting them and specific examples, is provided in Appendix~\ref{app:tier4_case_study}.